redbrogdon/gemini_cli_instructions/github_summary/instructions-for-individual-report.md

     No pull requests were merged during this time.
   </example>

-4. **Save the Report:** Write the report to a markdown file.
+4. **Save the Report:** Write the report to a markdown file in the "reports" directory.
 For the filename, use the format "summary-[repo_account]-[repo_name]-[start_date]-to-[end_date].md".
 For example, if the report was for flutter/flutter from 2025-08-01 to 2025-08-02, the filename should be "summary-flutter-flutter-2025-08-01-2025-to-2025-08-02.md".
 Overwrite existing files with the same name if they exist.